 Closing the series

 Across these three articles, the same observation has surfaced in different forms.
 The capital requirement is determined by the business plan.
 The governance obligations are determined by the business plan.
 The capital adequacy assessment is determined by the business plan.
-In each case, the firms that approach the process most successfully are the ones for whom the business plan already existed, as a genuine expression of how they intended to build and run an asset management business, before the licensing process began.
+In each case, the firms that approach the process most successfully are the ones for whom the business plan already existed, as a genuine expression of how they intended to build and run a regulated investment firm, before the licensing process began.

 CySEC's requirements are rigorous, but they are not arbitrary.
 They are designed to ensure that only firms capable of operating responsibly receive authorisation.
 A firm that has done the planning work already will find that the licensing process largely confirms what it already knows about itself.
 A firm that has not will find that it reveals what it should have known before it started.